eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

     }

 Now, it's usually considered bad practice to write long `switch` statements that handle all subtypes of a type.
 It makes the code non-extensible.
 Adding a new subclass to `Point` means breaking all the `switch` statements that exhaust its subtypes.
 In object-oriented code, we usually try to refactor constructs like this to use an abstract method of the superclass that is overridden as appropriate by subclasses.

-However, there are a class of problems where this kind of refactoring isn't appropriate.
+However, there is a class of problems where this kind of refactoring isn't appropriate.
 In most object-oriented languages, these problems are usually solved using the "visitor" pattern.